 Welcome to Year 4

-We are also sending home spellings for the children to practice during the week.
+We will be sending home spellings for the children to practice during the week.
 These will be handed out on a Monday, and tested on a Friday.
 We test the given words in sentences, not as a list.
 The list of all the words we will be looking at are above, plus a copy of the practice sheet if needed.

 Please note we are now a NUT FREE SCHOOL, so children cannot bring any nut products to school in their packed lunches.
 We appreciate your co-operation with this.